ccarpo/ShowRenamer/README.md

 Additional modes:
 - `SHOWRENAMER_RENAME_ONLY`: Only rename files, don't move them (requires SHOWRENAMER_ENABLE_CHANGES=true)

+### Timing Settings
+- `SHOWRENAMER_RETRY_INTERVAL`: How long to wait before retrying failed files (default: 86400 seconds / 24 hours)
+- `SHOWRENAMER_STABILITY_PERIOD`: How long to wait before processing new files (default: 300 seconds / 5 minutes)

+## File Logging

+The application maintains detailed logs of all file operations in the config directory under `logs/`:
+- Text and JSON format logs for easy reading and parsing
+- Records all rename and move operations with success/failure status
+- Stores metadata like show name, season, episode number
+- Logs error messages for troubleshooting
+- Allows auditing of file changes and operation history

 ## Configuration Files

 The application uses several configuration files stored in the config directory: